eudesgccunha/eudesgccunha/README.md

 <br>

 ### 📄 About me
+- I'm currently working on small personal projects and cases
-- I'm currently studying Data Science and Data Analysis
+- Data Scientist and Data Analyst
 - Bachelor's Degree in Biomedicine (UFPE)
 - MSc and PhD in Therapeutic Innovation (UFPE)